FullStackDevZ/AmazonManager/README.md

 node.js
 Inquirer

-•	Fork into main repo
-•	Go inside your own repo on Git then gitclone
-•	Go inside the repo on your machine.

  Running this application will:

 List a set of menu options:

 View Products for Sale
 View Low Inventory
 Add to Inventory